Art and Culture

 Mural by Claudia Pond Eyley

-The colourful mural on the side of the Fraser’s Cafe was first painted in the 1980’s.
-It was commissioned by the end Mt Eden Borough Council and upgraded over time.
+Located on the corner of Mount Eden road and Stokes road.
+The colourful mural can be spotted on the side of the Fraser’s Cafe.
+First painted in the 1980s as a commission by the Mount Eden Borough Council and upgraded over time.
 Claudia has been seen on many occasions over the years on her ladder working on this mural repairing weather-damaged paintwork.

 The old hall is a fine place to hold a soirée – which means that it’s an equally great place to come and be the audience.
-The venue isn’t large (seats about 100), so the audience and the musicians can really feel relaxed and everyone is connected.
+The intimate venue seats about 100, creating a space where the audience and musicians can feel relaxed and connected.

 Maungawhau is Auckland’s highest volcanic cone (196m) the entire isthmus and both harbours are laid bare.
-The symmetrical crater (50m deep) is known as Te Ipu Kai a Mataaho (the Food Bowl of Mataaho, the god of things hidden in the ground) and is highly tapu (sacred).
-Please do not enter it, but feel free to explore the remainder of the mountain.
+The symmetrical crater (50m deep) is known as Te Ipu Kai a Mataaho which translates to the Food Bowl of Mataaho, the god of things hidden in the ground.
+The crater is highly tapu (sacred) and visitors should not enter it, but are encouraged to explore the remainder of the mountain.
 The remains of pa terraces and storage pits are clearly visible.

-Auckland Council, along with mana whenua and volunteer group the Friends of Maungawhau, is working to preserve and protect Maungawhau-Mt Eden through better management and revegetation strategies, to improve heritage protection, enjoyment and safety.
+Auckland Council, along with mana whenua and volunteer group the Friends of Maungawhau, is working to preserve and protect Maungawhau-Mount Eden through better management and re-vegetation strategies, to improve heritage protection, enjoyment and safety.

 Between 9am and 5pm every day of the week, you may encounter Tamaki Hikoi hosts at the summit or driving the Maungawhau shuttle, who will be able to share their rich knowledge about the maunga (mountain) with you.